 Don’t delay addressing health concerns, even during the current pandemic.
 Putting off treatment may worsen your condition.
 If you feel unwell, contact your provider or a WhidbeyHealth clinic near you.

 WhidbeyHealth is pleased to announce that we have started vaccination efforts as an 'open' vaccine provider for Island County with the support of Island County Departments of Emergency Management and Public Health.
-The Washington State Department of Health is taking a phased approach to vaccinating.
-As additional information becomes available regarding progression into subsequent Phases/Tiers, and which portions of the population apply to each Phase of the State's Phased Approach to administering the COVID-19 vaccine, this page will be updated to reflect the most current information.
-Find current information on the phased approach here.
+Effective April 15th all Washington residents 16 years or older will be eligible to register and receive the vaccine.

 We understand that our community is very eager to receive the COVID-19 vaccination.
 We appreciate your patience and understanding as we follow the directions provided by the State and Centers for Disease Control.
 We encourage everyone in Island County to get vaccinated when they become eligible.
-To use Phase Finder (FindYourPhaseWA.org): Click Here.
-Phase Finder will no longer be a necessary step in obtaining a vaccine, but will remain a resource available to verify your eligibility.
 Vaccination is a key step in ending the coronavirus pandemic, along with continued social distancing, mask wearing, and frequent hand-washing.

 WhidbeyHealth is proud to have administered COVID-19 Vaccine doses to Island County residents from a number of different organizations: All Heart, Anacortes Physical Therapy, Aureus Medical, Dr. Griswold's Dentistry, Camano Island Fire & Rescue, Central Whidbey Fire & Rescue, City of Oak Harbor, Compass Health, DaVita Nephrology, Delta Dental, Dr. Kardly's Office, Eden Home Health, Enso House, Envision Healthcare, Family Chiropractic Center, Forks Community Hospital, Frontier Dermatology Partners, Drs.
 Keyes' Offices, Greenbank Birth Center, Harada Physical Therapy, Harbor Physical Therapy, Dr. Vasquez's Dental Office, HFAP, ICOM, ICSO, Island County Public Health, Island County Sheriff's Office, Island Eye Care, Island Family Dentistry, Island Hospital, Island Oral & Facial Surgery, L.E.A.P.S. & Beyond, Langley Police Department, LifeFlight Network, Lone Lake Physical Therapy, Marathon Petroleum Co., MedicalSolutions, North Island Chiropractic & Wellness Center, North Island Medical, North Sound Physical Therapy, North Whidbey Fire & Rescue, Oak Harbor Fire Department, Oak Harbor Police Department, Pacific Security, PeaceHealth, Pediatric Associates of Whidbey Island, Puget Sound Kidney Center, Regency Coupeville, Restorix Health, Rue & Primavery, Salish Sea Physical Therapy, Saratoga Dental, Shoreside Family Dental, Signature Healthcare at Home, Skagit Radiology, Sound Physicians, South Island Medical, South Whidbey Fire & EMS, South Whidbey Physical Therapy, Summer Hill Senior Living, Swedish Medical Center, TeamHealth, The Dental Place, Toddler Learning Center, Washington State Ferries, Wallin Funeral Home, WhidbeyHealth, Whidbey Integrative Mental Health, and Whidbey Performance Physical Therapy.